Stock market today: Asian stocks mixed after China reports weak July data and cuts key interest rate

 Shanghai and Hong retreated while Tokyo and Sydney gained.
 Oil prices rose.

-The Shanghai Composite Index lost 0.1% to 3,174.59 after growth in Chinese consumer spending, factory output and investment slowed more than expected.
+The Shanghai Composite Index fell 0.3% to 3,169.18 after official data showed growth in Chinese consumer spending and factory output slowed more than expected.
 The People’s Bank of China cut its interest rate on one-week loans to banks.
-The Hang Seng in Hong Kong fell 1% to 18,584.42.
+The Hang Seng in Hong Kong lost 0.8% to 18,622.55.

 “Policymakers are starting to hit the panic button,” said Stephen Innes of SPI Asset Management in a report.

-Korean markets were closed for a holiday.
-New Zealand gained while Singapore and Jakarta declined.
+Markets in Korea and India were closed for holidays.
+New Zealand, Singapore and Jakarta gained while Bangkok declined.

-Official data Tuesday showed growth in retail sales declined to 2.5% over a year earlier in July from the previous month’s already low 3.1%.
+Growth in retail sales declined to 2.5% over a year earlier in July from the previous month’s already low 3.1%, official data showed Tuesday.
 Growth in factory output and investment also decelerated despite promises by the ruling Communist Party to support entrepreneurs.

-Economic growth slid to 0.8% over the previous quarter in the three months ending in June from the January-March period’s 2.2%.

 On Wall Street, the benchmark S&P 500 index gained 0.6% to 4,489.72 on Monday ahead of an update on U.S. retail spending that traders hope will help to avert a possible recession.